ianyfchang/QPC/README.md

 dgelist <- cpm(dgelist)
 ```

-Make SCT, LogNormalize and Raw read counts.To obtain these data, we will be mainly using functions available in the Seurat package.
+Make SCT, LogNormalize and Raw read counts.
+To obtain these data, we will be mainly using functions available in the Seurat package.
 Apart from Seurat package, we also need sctransform package which as a more accurate method of normalizing, estimating the variance of the raw filtered data.
 ```R
 # Install sctransform from CRAN
 install.packages("sctransform")